Skip to Content

 1. Raise the oven to 450 degrees.

 2. In a large mixing bowl using an electric mixer set to medium speed, combine the pumpkin puree, heavy whipping cream, eggs, sugar substitute, vanilla extract, and spices.
-Mix all the ingredients together until fully combined.
+Mix all the ingredients until thoroughly combined.

 3. Pour the pie filling into the cooked and cooled pie crust.